 As you can see, saving and re-using layer styles will save you time when creating multiple buttons, and you’ll be able to easily create buttons with a uniform style.

-It’s a good habit to also save your layer styles as an .asl file so you can have then in a safe place or share them with others who may also be working on the same project.
+It’s a good habit to also save your layer styles as an .asl file so you can have them in a safe place or share them with others who may also be working on the same project.
 To do this, go to Edit > Preset Manager and select “styles” from the dropdown menu.
 Then select the styles that you want to save and click on “save set”.

 Creating More Versatile Button Stlyes